Meyer's 2021 Annual Funding Opportunity will open on March 15, apply by at 5 p.m., on Monday, April 19.

 Capacity Building Support — primarily supports internal organizational and collaborative needs

-• Capacity building grants will be $10,000 to $185,000 total over one to three years.
+• Capacity building grants will be $10,000 to $185,000 total over one or two years.
 Generally, larger awards support multiple years

 Project — primarily supports programmatic work

-• Project grants will be $10,000 to $185,000 total over one to three years.
+• Project grants will be $10,000 to $185,000 total over one or two years.
 Generally, smaller awards support grassroots organizations and larger awards support multiple years

-• For collaboratives, we will consider up to $250,000 total over two to three years (Learn how Meyer defines a collaborative for this purpose)
+• For collaboratives, we will consider up to $250,000 total over two years (Learn how Meyer defines a collaborative for this purpose)

 Operating Support — unrestricted support

-• Awards will be up to $100,000 per year for two or three years and are sized in relation to the organization’s annual operating budget such that Meyer’s operating grant does not constitute more than approximately 20 percent of the organization’s total annual budget
+• Awards will be up to $100,000 per year for two years and are sized in relation to the organization’s annual operating budget such that Meyer’s operating grant does not constitute more than approximately 20 percent of the organization’s total annual budget

 • General operating support will be awarded only to organizations, collaboratives and key intermediaries that address priorities of this portfolio’s priority populations and demonstrate an internal DEI commitment and stability and success in their core work

 • Grants for technical assistance and collaborative planning efforts — are generally up to $35,000

 Learn more about these types of grants at mmt.org/apply/grant-types